nicklockwood/FXForms/README.md

 static NSString *const FXFormFieldHeader = @"header";
 ```

-This property provides an optional section header to display before the field.The value can be either a string or a UIView instance or subclass (or a string containing the name of a UIView subclass).
+This property provides an optional section header to display before the field.
+The value can be either a string or a UIView instance or subclass (or a string containing the name of a UIView subclass).
 The height of the header will be inferred from the view, or you can override it using the UITableViewDelegate.
 By default, its value will be inferred automatically for subforms based on the name of the subform property.
 Supply an empty string or `NSNull` value to create a section partition without a title.

 ```objc
 static NSString *const FXFormFieldFooter = @"footer";